dahshury/python-whatsapp-bot/README.md

 The application operates as follows:

 1. **Webhook Handling**:

    - The FastAPI application listens for incoming webhooks from WhatsApp at the `/webhook` endpoint.
    - Incoming requests are verified using signature verification to ensure authenticity.

 1. **Message Processing**:

    - When a message is received, it is processed by the appropriate LLM service (OpenAI, Anthropic, or Gemini).
    - The application uses a configurable LLM provider to generate intelligent responses based on message content.

 1. **Database Interactions**:

-   - The application uses SQLite to store conversation history, reservation details, and thread information.
+   - The application uses PostgreSQL (production) or SQLite (development) to store conversation history, reservation details, and thread information.
    - Multiple tables track different aspects of the business operations.
+   - Database backups are automated and can be stored locally or in S3-compatible storage.

 1. **Reservation Management**:

    - Users can interact with the bot via WhatsApp to make, modify, or cancel reservations.
    - Assistant functions handle these operations with natural language understanding.

 1. **Monitoring and Metrics**:

    - Prometheus collects and stores metrics on system performance and business operations.
    - Alerts are configured for critical conditions and sent to a Discord channel.

 1. **Frontend Dashboard**:

    - The Next.js application provides multiple views:
-     - Calendar view for reservation management
+     - **Calendar View**: Interactive calendar for reservation management with drag-and-drop, multiple view modes (week, month, list, multi-month), and undo/redo support
+     - **Documents Page**: TLDraw-powered document editor for customer notes, visual annotations, and customer data management
+     - **Config Page**: Comprehensive configuration management for working hours, slot durations, column customization, and app settings
-     - Conversation history browser
+     - **Conversation History**: Browser for WhatsApp conversation history
-     - Statistics dashboard with business analytics
+     - **Statistics Dashboard**: Business analytics and metrics visualization
-     - WhatsApp message sending interface
+     - **WhatsApp Interface**: Message sending interface with phone contact management

 1. **Automated Tasks**:

    - Background scheduler runs daily to send appointment reminders via WhatsApp.
    - Regular database backups are performed and can be uploaded to remote storage.

 ## Architecture Overview

-### Domain-Driven Design
+### Architecture

-The application follows Domain-Driven Design (DDD) principles with clear separation of concerns:
+The application follows modern architectural principles with clear separation of concerns:

+#### Backend Architecture (Domain-Driven Design)

 - **Domain Layer** (`app/services/domain/`): Contains business logic organized by domain entities

   - `conversation/`: Handles WhatsApp conversation management
   - `customer/`: Manages customer data and profiles
-  - `reservation/`: Core reservation business logic
+  - `reservation/`: Core reservation business logic with undo/redo support
   - `notification/`: Handles various notification types
   - `shared/`: Common domain utilities and base classes

 - **Service Layer**: AI providers and external integrations

-- **Infrastructure Layer**: Database, authentication, and external APIs
+- **Infrastructure Layer**: Database (PostgreSQL/SQLite), authentication, and external APIs

-- **Presentation Layer**: Next.js frontend with modern React patterns
+#### Frontend Architecture (Feature-Sliced Design)

+The frontend follows Feature-Sliced Design (FSD) methodology:

+- **app/**: Next.js App Router pages and API routes
+- **features/**: Feature modules with business logic
+  - `app-config/`: Application configuration management
+  - `calendar/`: Calendar and reservation features
+  - `documents/`: Document management with TLDraw integration
+  - `reservations/`: Reservation operations with undo/redo
+- **entities/**: Business entities and domain models
+- **shared/**: Shared utilities, API clients, and UI components
+  - `api/`: TanStack Query configuration and API client
+  - `libs/`: Shared libraries (data-grid, calendar utilities)
+- **widgets/**: Complex UI compositions (calendar, documents)
+- **infrastructure/**: Global state management (Zustand) and providers

+#### Data Fetching

+- **TanStack Query**: Fully integrated for all data fetching operations
+  - Automatic caching and background refetching
+  - Optimistic updates for better UX
+  - Query invalidation and cache management
+  - React Query DevTools for development

 ### Testing Strategy